 About Me

 I’m an Associate Professor of Italian in the Department of Romance Languages at Hunter College, CUNY, and Doctoral Faculty in the Interactive Technology and Pedagogy Program at the Graduate Center, CUNY.
-I am the Faculty Director of ACERT, the Academic Center for Excellence in Research and Teaching at Hunter College.
+Since 2021, I have been the Faculty Director of ACERT, the Academic Center for Excellence in Research and Teaching at Hunter College.

 My research and teaching focus on medieval Italian literature, the reception of the classics, digital humanities and pedagogy, and translation.
 My first book Italian Readers of Ovid from the Origins to Petrarch (Brill, 2020) studies the influence of the Latin poet Ovid on 13th- and 14th-century Italian poetry.
 My work has appeared in journals such as Humanist Studies & the Digital Age, Italian Studies, and Studi Danteschi.